Moonriderx/Moonriderx/README.md

 ### I'm a passionate programmer willing to learn every day!

-- 🔭 I’m currently working in @SoftUni
+- 🔭 I’m currently working at @SoftUni.
-- 🌱 I’m currently learning making 2D/3D Games (and not only ;))
+- 🌱 I’m currently learning making 2D/3D Games ( and not only ;) ).
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects and upgrade my coding skills!